Osteo Studio Blog

 Cliff Cliff

-Traction for Low Back Pain
+Relieve Low Back Pain with Gentle Traction.

 Research has shown that tractioning your low back can be a safe and effective way to relieve low back pain, particularly if you have an intervertebral disc injury, either with or without sciatica.